This post is published in Nature Research Communities. You can access it via the link.

 2024 Nobel Prize in Physics |

 When the 2024 Nobel Physics Prize was announced recognizing Geoffrey Hinton’s work, I experienced a moment of delightful recognition.
 As I watched the news coverage, Hinton’s face seemed strangely familiar.
 Then it hit me: I had been using his picture in my presentation slides since 2023!
-There it was, in my slide explaining how deep learning was merely a special case of differentiable programming.
+There it was, in my slide explaining how deep learning was a special case of differentiable programming.
 The recognition felt like a cosmic validation—here was the work I had been citing to explain our foundational concepts, now honored with science’s highest award.

 ![]() |